jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab5.md

 <div align=center><img src="Images/5_10.png" alt="drawing" width="300"/></div>

 ## Demonstrate
-Please finish the odds_and_evens function in data_driven and implement it on the PYNQ-Z1 board.
+Please finish a function in a data-driven style and implement it on the PYNQ-Z1 board.